Let’s end this crazy year with a quick story about life…

 All the people around her—those family members and friends who care so much—have done everything in their power to revive her to her former self.
 When love didn’t work, they tried relaxing vacations.
 When vacations didn’t work, they tried getting her involved in healthy community activities.
 When the community activities didn’t work, they tried doctors.
 And now they have resigned from trying.
 Because the woman who is now an old woman has completely resigned from everything.

-A night comes—Christmas Eve one year after the accident—when she decides that it’s just not worth it any more—that it’s time to leave this world behind.
+A night comes—New Year’s Eve exactly one year after the accident—when she decides that it’s just not worth it any more—that it’s time to leave this world behind.
 Perhaps to go somewhere better.
 Perhaps to go nowhere at all.
 Luckily, she decides to sleep on it, because she barely has the strength to keep her eyelids open.
 So she closes her eyes and instantly falls into a deep sleep.

 And she begins to dream.
-In it, she is sitting in a dimly lit room at a round table across from an elderly woman who looks a lot like her late mother, who coincidentally passed away on Christmas morning five years before the accident.
+In it, she is sitting in a dimly lit room at a round table across from an elderly woman who looks a lot like her late mother, who coincidentally passed away on New Year’s morning five years before the accident.
 They stare at each other in silence for several minutes and then the elderly woman speaks.